Building back following an injury

 Building back from an injury is a progressive increase in loading again.
 We would have taken time off or modified our training during the injury.
 When we start back up again, we may feel good but at a cellular level our body still needs slow increases in volume.
 Tendons, ligaments, and bones can take months-years to adapt to changes in training.
 While muscles can adapt in days-weeks.
 Therefore we’re at risk of a tendon injury following a muscle strain.
 We may have rehabbed the muscle strain effectively in a couple weeks but the deloading that occurred to the surrounding tendons will require a few months to build back up to its normal strength.

 I’m Recovering from an Injury.
 What do I do?

 It’s important to see a health professional who can educate you about why it’s important to build back after an injury.
 They can provide you with a detailed plan and ensure that you don’t overdo your return to training again.
 Therefore it’s important to take a structured approach in the build back to sport.
 If you take your return slow and steady you are at much less risk of further injury and will be more likely to return successfully.

-If you have recently suffered an injury and would like treatment or a structured return to sport plan book in with our physios today to get started on your road to recovering from an injury.
+If you have recently suffered an injury and would like treatment or a structured return to sports plan book in with our physiotherapist brisbane today to get started on your road to recovering from an injury.